 The view from the top at a late August evening.

-Reinebringen is located above the village Reine, and is easily accessible from the main road.
+Reinebringen is located above the village Reine and is easily accessible from the main road.
 The mountain is 448 meters tall, which isn’t particularly much.

-The local tourist offices are warning people against the trip, the hike has been removed from brochures, and at the bottom of the trail you are met with a warning sign telling you that the hike is done on your own risk.
+The local tourist offices are warning people against the trip, the hike has been removed from brochures, and at the bottom of the trail, you are met with a warning sign telling you that the hike is done at your own risk.

-Due to the popularity of this hike the Norwegian Environment Agency is giving a substantial contribution to renovate the trail up Reinebringen.
+Due to the popularity of this hike, the Norwegian Environment Agency is giving a substantial contribution to renovate the trail up Reinebringen.
 The work is scheduled to start during spring 2016.